duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 very shrimple

-we could prevent interrupts from occuring whilue a shared variable was being modified
+we could prevent interrupts from occuring while a shared variable was being modified

 useless when we try to move to multiprocessor since it would just start disabling everything.